Criminal Trial

 Cyber Fraud – Romance Scams on the Rise

 Cybercrimes – hacking, phishing, ransomware and the like - are well-known to every user of the internet.
 We are bombarded weekly with emails and texts claiming that we need to update our passwords, personal profile, and the like.
 Now comes the rise of what has been called “romance scams”.
-The typical scheme starts with [...]
+The typical scheme starts with a [...]

 What to Do When Federal Agents Come Knocking